dlizarra/spring-boot-react-webpack-starter/README.md

 And if you want to use different tools you just need to remove the plugins from the pom.

+### Linting
+We added ESLint preconfigured with Airbnb rules, which you can override and extend in [.eslintrc.js](src/main/frontend/.eslintrc.js) file.
+To lint the code you can run `npm run eslint` or configure your IDE/text editor to do so.

 ### Continuous integration and deployment
 A [travis.yml](.travis.yml) file is included with a minimal configuration just to use jdk 8, trigger the code analysis tool and deploy the app to Heroku using the `api_key` in the file.